Aquaponics vs Hydroponics

 Hydroponics, as a modern and innovative method of food production, has gained considerable attention due to its potential for sustainability.
 Evaluating the sustainability of hydroponics involves considering various factors such as resource consumption, waste management, and environmental impact.

-In evaluating the sustainability of hydroponics, these factors highlight its potential as a promising agricultural practice.
-However, it is essential to consider other aspects such as energy consumption, waste management strategies, and long-term environmental impacts to comprehensively assess its sustainability credentials.
 By examining these factors, we can gain a more comprehensive understanding of the overall sustainability of hydroponics and its potential as a key contributor to future food production.

 The table below show the difference between Hydroponic and Aquaponics: